 Comment: The following definitions shall apply: Corrupt means a wrongful design to acquire or cause some pecuniary or other advantage to the person guilty of the act, or to some other person.
 Malicious means a wish to vex, annoy, or injure another person, or an intent to do a wrongful act.
 Unscrupulous means behaving in a way that is dishonest or unfair in order to gain advantage.
 Unethical means lacking moral norms or standards of professional conduct.
 Intimidating means using words or conduct to threaten (1) physical injury to another person, or (2) serious damage to the property of another person, or (3) serious public inconvenience.

-The Commission is committed to maintaining human dignity and protecting its employees from unlawful harassment, whether it is of a sexual nature or based on race, color, national origin, religion, age, disability, genetic information, gender, pregnancy, military or veteran status, or any other status protected by law.
-Commissioners are prohibited from engaging in unlawful harassment in any form, whether verbal, physical or visual.
+The Commission is committed to maintaining human dignity and protecting its employees and fellow Commissioners from harassment, whether it is of a sexual nature or based on race, color, national origin, religion, age, disability, genetic information, gender, pregnancy, military or veteran status, political affiliation or any other status protected by law.
+Commissioners are prohibited from engaging in harassment in any form, whether verbal, physical or visual.

 Source: 42 U.S.C. § 2000e, et seq.; 29 U.S.C. § 621, et seq.; 42 U.S.C. § 12101, et seq.; Ariz.
 Code of Judicial Conduct, Canon II, Rule 2.3